Listen To This Article

 Extreme Ownership is a book that explains the different leadership strategies used by the special forces to achieve success in pressurized situations.
 The book takes us into Iraq in the days, weeks, and months following the September 11 attacks and into the Middle East as the war on terror continued.
 Jocko Willink is a former Navy SEAL who links every lesson for business leaders in his book to a real-life situation he and his team faced during the war on terror.

 As Navy SEALs the two men faced many difficult situations.
 The early days of the war could have led to the end of the leadership career of Jocko Willink when his team came under fire from what they believed was an enemy.
 In fact, the bullets were flying from members of another U.S. unit who would eventually kill a member of Willink's team.
 The truth behind the incident showed Willink had failed in his mission and took all the responsibility for the problems his team faced.
-Another fun book to read about team building is the 7 Secrets Of The Perfect Team.
+Another fun book to read about team building is the Team of Teams.

 This is the first lesson of many in Extreme Ownership: taking full responsibility can take many forms.